 Studio Giardini in collaboration with The Royal Institute of Art in Stockholm.

 Tarek Atoui works with custom-built electronic instruments and computers.
-Atoui will perform with Alan Affichard, Julia Giertz, Ami Kohara, Johanna Martensson, Rossana Mercado, Igor Porte and Jeremiah Runnels.
+Atoui performs with Shane Aspegren, Alan Affichard, Julia Giertz, Ami Kohara, Johanna Martensson, Rossana Mercado, Igor Porte and Jeremiah Runnels.

 Tarek Atoui lives in Paris.
 He has recently shown at the Tate Modern, London and Fondation Louis Vuitton, France.

 Hourglass, an exhibition of works by Elena Mazzi, Malin Petersson Öberg and Theresa Reimann-Dubbers at Studio Giardini in collaboration with Love Enqvist and East of Elsewhere.
-Curated by Camilla McHugh.
+Curated by Camila McHugh.